varunyn/python-terraform-automation/README.md

 #### Prerequisite
 - Make sure to have OCI config setup correctly
 - Open script.py file and modify line 17 to enter correct compartment OCID
-- Assumption is all the stacks are related to compute VM.

 #### Run app